Terms And Conditions - Brazil

 AirHelp is authorized to alter these Terms and the Price List and to set forth additional conditions at any time and without notice.
 However, changes with a negative effect on the Passenger will not apply to the Passenger, unless the Passenger agrees to new changes.

-The laws of Brazil apply to these Terms, the Proxy, the Price List and the Agreement between AirHelp and the Passenger.
-The Passenger is, however, always entitled to claim due to protection under mandatory provisions provided by laws of the country where the Passenger resides.
+The laws of Brazil apply to these Terms, the Proxy, the Price List and the Agreement between AirHelp and the Passenger, without regard to conflict of laws principle.

 Should any provision of these Terms be or become void, illegal or unenforceable, this shall not affect the validity of the remaining provisions in any way whatsoever.